 b) Scriptural support, v8-10.
 The quotation from Psalm 68:18 was, at the time, understood to refer to Moses going up Mount Sinai, receiving the law, descending the mountain, giving the law to the people of Israel and then leading them to the promised land.
 Paul now applies this thinking to Jesus.
 Jesus ascended on high, to the very throne of the living God (his ascension), received glory and power, descended as the Spirit of Christ upon his church, and now pours out his ministry-gifts upon his people.

-Sometimes this passage in Ephesians is used to support the idea that Jesus descended into hell after his crucifixion and then rose from the dead and ascended into heaven.
+Sometimes this passage in Ephesians is used to support the idea that Jesus descended into hell after his crucifixion, and then rose from the dead and ascended into heaven.
 But note the movement.
 It is not down and then up, rather it is up and then down.
-The Holy Spirit, who came upon us bearing gifts, is the same one who ascended from earth after his crucifixion.
+The Spirit, who came upon us bearing gifts, is the same one who ascended from earth after his crucifixion.
 He comes upon us in order that he might "fill the whole earth" - pervade the whole universe with his presence.
-See "Interpretation" above.
+See extended note above.

-anabaV (anabainw) aor. part. "when he ascended" - having ascended, gone up.
+anabaV (anabainw) aor. part. "when he ascended" - having ascended, gone up [to height].
 The participle is adverbial, probably temporal, as NIV.

 toiV anqrwpoiV (oV) "to men" - Dative of indirect object / interest, advantage.